jmf321/Security-Copilot-CISA/Hands-On-Lab/Modules/Module-2-Script-analysis.md

 ### Prerequisites

 You must have completed Module 1 or have an exisiting instance of Copilot For Security installed.
-If you do not have a working instance of Copilot for Security please click [click here to complete Module 1](Module-1-Setting-up-the-the-environment.md).
+If you do not have a working instance of Security Copilot please click [click here to complete Module 1](Module-1-Setting-up-the-the-environment.md).

 ### Items to note